-BOE agenda action items (items preceded by an asterisk on the agenda) require attendance by appropriate agency staff to present their items (NRS 353.035).
-Agencies must also be prepared to present information regarding leases, contracts, and Master Service Agreements, which may be pulled on a case by case basis.
-Any Board member, who wishes to pull an agenda item for discussion, particularly items generally taken on a consent basis such as leases, contracts, and Master Service Agreements, shall notify the Clerk of the Board prior to the BOE meeting of the items he/she wishes to be pulled for discussion.
-The Clerk of the BOE or his or her designee shall notify the appropriate agency of any agenda item(s) that has been identified by a member of the Board as an item for discussion.
-Any agency with an item pulled for discussion should have the appropriate staff member(s) present at the BOE meeting to respond to Board Members' questions.
+BOE agenda action items (items denoted as For Possible Action) require attendance by appropriate agency staff to present their items.
+Agencies must also be prepared to present information regarding leases, contracts, and Master Service Agreements, which may be pulled on a case by case basis by any Board Member without prior notice.
+Any Board Member, who wishes to pull an agenda item for discussion, particularly items generally taken on a consent basis, such as leases, contracts and Master Service Agreements, shall notify the Clerk of the Board prior to the BOE meeting of the items he/she wishes to be pulled for discussion.

+The Clerk of the BOE or his or her designee shall use their best efforts to notify the appropriate agency of any agenda item(s) that has been identified by a member of the Board as an item for discussion.
+However, any agency with an item noted as For Possible Action, regardless of whether they receive notice that the item has been pulled for discussion, should have the appropriate staff member(s) present at the BOE meeting to respond to Board Members' questions.